Loading…

 Best Manhwa to Read in 2026 →

-An SSS-Class Suicide Hunter anime has been officially confirmed as of May 2026.
-No studio or release date has been announced.
-The death-copy mechanic has strong visual adaptation potential — the reset structure creates callback opportunities, and Gong-ja's voice translates well to character animation.
+No anime adaptation of SSS-Class Suicide Hunter has been confirmed as of June 2026.
+The death-copy mechanic has real visual adaptation potential (the reset structure creates callback opportunities, and Gong-ja's voice reads well for animation), but nothing official exists.
+Read the manhwa now.

-The recommendation is to read the manhwa now rather than wait for the anime.
-The mechanic reveals itself gradually over the early chapters; experiencing that gradual reveal in the anime will be a different (compressed) version.
-The manhwa's pacing through the early arcs is part of how the mechanic lands.
+Starting on the manhwa rather than waiting is the right call regardless.
+The mechanic reveals itself gradually over the early chapters; any future anime adaptation will compress that revelation.
+The manhwa's pacing through the early arcs is specifically how the mechanic lands.

 The series is also available on Naver Webtoon in Korean.